-The festive season is upon us now and we are starting to feel very Christmassy here in CountryLife thanks to the arrival of our first lot of Irish grown Christmas trees.
+The festive season is upon us and we are starting to feel very Christmassy here in Tirlán CountryLife thanks to the arrival of our first lot of Irish grown Christmas trees in selected stores.
 For me you cannot beat a real Christmas tree, even though artificial ones have come on leaps and bounds in recent years in terms of quality, they still don’t hold a candle to a real tree.

 Buy Irish Christmas Trees!